 From behind my camera I capture some of the moments as I listen to the conversations around me.
 It suddenly dawns on me that my sister and I are no longer the kids in the family.
 It should be obvious; her kids are grown and moving on with their lives, my daughter will be headed to college soon and our “little cousin” has a son of her own.
 I suddenly feel old and time slipping away.
 I grab a beer, my fly rod and head for the dock.
 I look back and no one seems to notice.
 At least nobody says anything.
 I’m not being rude, they all get it.

 I watch the line unroll in front of me as I cast and listen to the voices by the fire.
 The line loops and curves and straightens out as I bend each cast around mushroom rocks and tree roots reminding me of lines on a road map, the folded-up paper ones we used to buy at the gas station.
 I think of the roads in my life; Route 26, Route 2, Route 15, I-89, Route 16, Route 7, I-95, Route 3, Route 6, Route 44.
 Once they were all just ways to get to where I was going, one place to the next.
 I understand now they were also ways to get back.
 Memories of the miles, of parts of me lost and others found, the road changed me.
-But here, with my sister and among family, at least for a few hours I’m the same as I always was.
+But here, with my sister and among family, at least for a few hours I’m the same as I once was.

 The line goes tight and the water erupts in the rocks in front of me.
 It’s the second smallie I’ve pulled out of those rocks today.
 I lean down to release the fish and stare into its eyes.